-At HSNS, collaboration with partners is a guiding tenet in the quality improvement of its services.
-This is apparent in the work happening in the transformation of preschool autism services in Nova Scotia.
-The Provincial Preschool Autism Service (PPAS) was announced by the provincial government in April 2022.
+At HSNS, collaboration with partners is a guiding in your journey.
+Collaborating alongside these service tenet in the quality improvement of its services.
+This is providers has been inspiring.
+I'm excited to be part of apparent in the work happening in the transformation this ongoing project and to share ideas and come up of preschool autism services in Nova Scotia.
+The with new opportunities for PPAS.
+I truly believe this will Provincial Preschool Autism Service (PPAS) was have a positive impact on the autism community going announced by the provincial government in April 2022. forward."
 It is a partnership between IWK Health, Nova Scotia Health (NSH), HSNS and Autism Nova Scotia (ANS).
-Building on the strengths of the current system within which HSNS is a vital member, PPAS will represent a more comprehensive scope of services.
-There is a strong commitment on behalf of partners to collaborate in the transformation of services.
-The result is a new, integrated approach to service delivery which will provide autistic preschoolers in Nova Scotia the best possible start.
+An example of cross organizational collaboration Building on the strengths of the current system within within PPAS is the QuickStart Nova Scotia (QSNS) which HSNS is a vital member, PPAS will represent program, delivered by ANS with the help of HSNS Speech-Language Pathologists (SLPs).
+This parenta more comprehensive scope of services.
+There is a strong commitment on behalf of partners to mediated coaching program is designed to empower collaborate in the transformation of services.
+The result caregivers of toddlers with a suspected, provisional, or is a new, integrated approach to service delivery which confirmed diagnosis of autism teaching them how to will provide autistic preschoolers in Nova Scotia the support their child's development. best possible start.